-With the year 2015 only being a few days old, it’s time to look at the very popular 2-period RSI trading method by Larry Connors and Cesar Alvarez.
+Here we are four months into 2016 and I’ve not updated some of the more interesting articles.
+One of those is Connors’ 2-period RSI strategy.
+This is a very popular trading method by Larry Connors and Cesar Alvarez.
 We all know there are no magic indicators but there is an indicator that certainly acted like magic over several decades.
 What indicator is it?
 Our reliable RSI indicator.

 Over the past few years the standard 2-period trading model as defined in the book, “Short Term Trading Strategies That Work”, has been in a drawdown.
 During 2011 the market experienced a sudden and sustained drop which put the trading model into loss.
 Recall, the trading model had no stops.
 Since this drop the model has been slowly recovering.
 Below is an equity graph depicting the trading model’s equity curve trading the SPX index from 1980.
 You can easily see the large drop around trade number 135.

-Here is a closeup view of the last 23 trades, which covers about the last six years.
+Here is a closeup view of the last 30 trades, which covers about the last seven years.
+We can see this system is making new equity highs in 2015.

 The trading model as originally proposed by Larry Connors is very simple and consist of long-only trades.
 As a reminder, the rules are as follows: